The CTU Prague Relational Learning Repository: Content

 \section{Content}

-The repository currently contains 50 databases.
+The repository currently contains 148 databases.
 This includes common benchmark datasets used in relational learning, like eastbound/westbound train dataset \cite{Trains} or biodegradability dataset \cite{Biodegradability}.
-We have also aimed at providing a diversity of databases, for instance in terms of the number of records and in terms of the complexity of the relational schema.
+Some of the databases are derived from the same base data in different ways (e.g. the repositor contains different version of the IMDb dataset).
+We have aimed at providing a diversity of databases, for instance in terms of the number of records and in terms of the complexity of the relational schema.
 Hence, also synthetic datasets from different database vendors are included, as they are designed to show off capabilities of their database software.
-An example of such a synthetic dataset is Adventure Works, which is interesting not only because of its complexity, but also because: \begin{itemize} \item it uses both, simple and composite keys; \item it contains a diverse set of data types, including datetime, blob (images) and geometry; \item it contains missing values. \end{itemize}
+An example of such a synthetic dataset is Adventure Works, which is interesting not only because of its complexity, but also because of: \begin{itemize} \item it uses both, simple and composite keys; \item it contains a diverse set of data types, including datetime, blob (images) and geometry; \item it contains missing values. \end{itemize}